Frequently Asked Questions

 - In order for a team to reserve a spot in the league, the team registration form must be completed in its entirety.
 For special events, an entry fee may be required.
 Registration for these events will not be considered complete if the entry fee has not been paid.

 - Teams will sign up for their desired night of play when completing the on-line registration form.
-Nights of play will be filled on a first-come first-serve basis.
-(Spots cannotbe held for incomplete registration forms).
+Nights of play will be filled on a first-come, first-served basis.
+(Spots cannot be held for incomplete registration forms).
 You may view the Play Schedule online.

 - One team representative must attend the mandatory captain’s meeting for the desired sport.
 Failure to attend the meeting will result in a team becoming ineligible to participate in playoffs.